-- Core Policy 50: Biodiversity and Geodiversity Sets out parameters for the protection and enhancement of local biodiversity and wildlife sites. - Core Policy 52: Green Infrastructure Sets the context for the protection and enhancement of the existing GI network in Melksham, as well as the requirement for development to provide new GI and links to the existing network. - Core Policy 53: Wiltshire's Canals Sets out the support in principle of the restoration of and reconstruction of the Wilts and Berks canal.
+Core Policy 52: Green Infrastructure Sets the context for the protection and enhancement of the existing GI network in Melksham, as well as the requirement for development to provide new GI and links to the existing network.

+Core Policy 53: Wiltshire's Canals Sets out the support in principle of the restoration of and reconstruction of the Wilts and Berks canal.